dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 Objects that contain a file or data inline (i.e. within the vCon) MUST have the parameters: body and encoding.
 JSON does not support binary data values.
-For this reason inline files MUST be base64url (see Section 2 [JWS]) encoded to be included as a valid JSON string value if they are not already valud JSON strings.
+For this reason inline files MUST be base64url (see Section 2 [JWS]) encoded to be included as a valid JSON string value if they are not already valid JSON strings.

 ### body